Glioma: Inherited polymorphisms of the DNA repair genes

 When expression of DNA repair genes is reduced, DNA damages accumulate in cells at a higher than normal level, and such excess damages cause increased frequencies of mutation.
 Mutations in gliomas frequently occur in either isocitrate dehydrogenase (IDH) 1 or 2 genes.
-One of these mutations (mostly in IDH1) occurs in about 80% of low grade gliomas and secondary high-grade gliomas.
+One of these mutations (mostly in IDH1) occurs in about 80% of low-grade gliomas and secondary high-grade gliomas.
 Wang et al. pointed out that IDH1 and IDH2 mutant cells produce an excess metabolic intermediate, 2-hydroxyglutarate, which binds to catalytic sites in key enzymes that are important in altering histone and DNA promoter methylation.
 Thus, mutations in IDH1 and IDH2 generate a "DNA CpG island methylator phenotype or CIMP" that causes promoter hypermethylation and concomitant silencing of tumor suppressor genes such as DNA repair genes MGMT and ERCC1.
 On the other hand, Cohen et al. and Molenaar et al. pointed out that mutations in IDH1 or IDH2 can cause increased oxidative stress.
 Increased oxidative damage to DNA could be mutagenic.
 This is supported by an increased number of DNA double-strand breaks in IDH1-mutated glioma cells.
 Thus, IDH1 or IDH2 mutations act as driver mutations in glioma carcinogenesis, though it is not clear by which role they are primarily acting.
 A study, involving 51 patients with brain gliomas who had two or more biopsies over time, showed that mutation in the IDH1 gene occurred prior to the occurrence of a p53 mutation or a 1p/19q loss of heterozygosity, indicating that an IDH1 mutation is an early driver mutation.

 Pathophysiology

 High-grade gliomas are highly vascular tumors and have a tendency to infiltrate diffusely.
 They have extensive areas of necrosis and hypoxia.
 Often, tumor growth causes a breakdown of the blood–brain barrier in the vicinity of the tumor.
-As a rule, high-grade gliomas almost always grow back even after complete surgical excision, so are commonly called recurrent cancer of the brain.
+As a rule, high-grade gliomas almost always grow back even after complete surgical excision, so they are commonly called recurrent cancer of the brain.

 Conversely, low-grade gliomas grow slowly, often over many years, and can be followed without treatment unless they grow and cause symptoms.

 Several acquired (not inherited) genetic mutations have been found in gliomas.
 Tumor suppressor protein 53 (p53) is mutated early in the disease. p53 is the "guardian of the genome", which, during DNA and cell duplication, makes sure the DNA is copied correctly and destroys the cell (apoptosis) if the DNA is mutated and cannot be fixed.
 When p53 itself is mutated, other mutations can survive.
 Phosphatase and tensin homolog (PTEN), another tumor suppressor gene, is itself lost or mutated.
 Epidermal growth factor receptor, a growth factor that normally stimulates cells to divide, is amplified and stimulates cells to divide too much.
 Together, these mutations lead to cells dividing uncontrollably, a hallmark of cancer.
 In 2009, mutations in IDH1 and IDH2 were found to be part of the mechanism and associated with a less favorable prognosis.